D (New York City Subway service): Rehabilitation work

 D service was divided and ran in two sections when the north tracks of the Manhattan Bridge closed on April 26, 1986, due to construction, with regular service expected to resume on October 26, 1986.
-The northern section ran between Norwood–205th Street in the Bronx and 34th Street–Herald Square (the orange D) while the southern section ran from 57th Street–Seventh Avenue on the BMT Broadway Line, then express along the Broadway Line to Canal Street, then over the south tracks of the Manhattan Bridge into Brooklyn, and then along the Brighton Line to Stillwell Avenue (the yellow D).
+The northern section ran between Norwood–205th Street in the Bronx and 34th Street–Herald Square (the orange D) while the southern section ran express on the BMT Broadway Line from 57th Street–Seventh Avenue to Canal Street, then crossed the south tracks of the Manhattan Bridge into Brooklyn, and operated local along the Brighton Line to Stillwell Avenue (the yellow D).
 Service to Grand Street was replaced by the S shuttle, which ran via the Sixth Avenue local to 57th Street–Sixth Avenue.

 At this time, the local tracks on the BMT Brighton Line also underwent reconstruction, necessitating the suspension of express service.
 As a substitute, the D and Q ran skip-stop service between Newkirk Avenue and Sheepshead Bay on weekdays.
-D trains served Neck Road, Avenue M and Avenue H; the Q skipped those stops, serving Avenue U and Avenue J, while both trains served Kings Highway.
+D trains served Neck Road, Avenue M, and Avenue H; the Q served Avenue U and Avenue J, and both trains served Kings Highway.
 The first skip-stop train left Brighton Beach at about 6:30 a.m. while the last one left 57th Street–Seventh Avenue at about 7:30 p.m.
 On weekday evenings, between 8 p.m. and 1 a.m., D trains made all local stops, except Parkside Avenue and Beverley Road where service was only available in one direction.
 During late nights and weekends, D trains ran express between Prospect Park and Kings Highway depending on which tracks were being worked on.
 By 1987, as reconstruction on the Brighton Line progressed, the weekday skip-stop pattern expanded to Prospect Park, with D trains serving Beverley Road while Q trains served Cortelyou Road and Parkside Avenue, with Church Avenue as a mutual station.
+From November 23, 1987 to May 13, 1988, one AM rush hour D train was extended beyond its normal terminal at 57th Street/Seventh Avenue and terminated at Astoria – Ditmars Boulevard.

 On December 11, 1988, the north tracks of the Manhattan Bridge reopened and the two sections of the D joined together running via Sixth Avenue Express.
 The D now ran as the full-time Brighton Local to Stillwell Avenue.

+In January 1991, a reduction of service along the Concourse and Central Park West Corridors was proposed.
+Peak direction D service between Fordham Road and 145th Street would be discontinued.
+In addition, the D would be the sole service along the Concourse Line due to the elimination (later changed to a reroute) of C service.
+This service change would have been implemented in October 1991, pending approval from the MTA board.